Russians advance in Ukrainian cities as war deepens and diplomatic efforts fail

 “It really does look like the battle for the capital is going to continue to be very drawn out unless the Russians can launch a more concentrated and coherent attack than they’ve yet shown the ability to conduct,” the NATO official said.

+In a video message on Saturday night intended to uplift Ukrainians, President Volodymyr Zelensky assured citizens that the Western world is behind Ukraine.
+Russia “is an even bigger enemy, bigger evil than North Korea.
+That’s what Americans think, for example,” he said.
+He also said that humanitarian aid for the port city of Mariupol, which Russia’s war of attrition has hit particularly hard, was due to arrive Sunday afternoon.

-Russia’s war of attrition is hitting the port city of Mariupol particularly hard, with forces blocking shipments of food and medicine from getting in and stopping residents from getting out.
-New satellite images released by Maxar on Saturday show the growing extent of the destruction.
+For the past several days, Russian forces have hammered Mariupol while blocking shipments of food and medicine from getting in and stopping residents from getting out.
+Video published by the Associated Press showed Russian tanks repeatedly firing at an apartment building.
+And new satellite images released by Maxar Technologies on Saturday show the growing extent of the destruction.

 Before-and-after photos show that clusters of large apartment buildings had been hit.
 Banks of trees and a sports field that were green in the before photos are now burned brown and obscured by smoke, while the apartment buildings that surround them are damaged and surrounded by debris.